 Exposure: The assured payment expected by the bank; the outstandings (OS).

 Adjusted exposure: the portion of the totality of all exposures that a bank would not be able to recover in the event of default.
 The adjusted exposure includes the risky assets.
-Therefore, adjusted exposure includes both the outstandings and some portion of the commitment.
+Therefore, adjusted exposure includes both the outstanding and some portion of the commitment.

 Adjusted exposure = Outstanding (OS) + Unused Commitment (COM)